Lesson summary

 Syllabus outcomes: VAS4.1, VAS4.3, VAS4.4, VAS4.5, VAS4.6

-Relevant parts of Year 8 Maths achievement standards: Students solve everyday problems involving rates, ratios and percentages.
-They describe rational and irrational numbers.
+Relevant parts of Year 8 Maths achievement standards: Students use mathematical modelling to solve practical problems involving ratios, percentages and rates in measurement and financial contexts.

 Unit of work: STEAM Made Simple – Secondary